viveksinghnegi7/VivekSinghNegi/README.md

 <p>
 Check out what I'm currently involved in.

-- Doing some open-source examples.
+- Learning Angular 17 from scratch with some open-source examples.
 Which you can see in my github.

 </p>